NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerLiver/README.md

    - Liver resection planning:

-      1. Integration of resection contours
+      1. *Integration of resection contours* : introduce a new resection surface generated from a curved contour; this implies less interactions with the 3D Models.
-      2. Real-time 2D resection risk maps
+      2. *Real-time 2D resection risk maps* : extract functional information in real time from the 3D resection surface and then map it onto a 2D map with intuitive and detailed information for surgical risk assessment and planning decisions.

    - Testing: